 Currently the credit and financial markets are facing a significant and prolonged disruption.
 As a result, loans are not readily available to borrowers or purchasers of real estate.
 Continued credit constraints could impact us and our borrowers' ability to eventually sell properties or refinance their loans in the event they have difficulty making loan payments or their loan matures.
 Borrowers are also generally finding it more difficult to refinance or sell their properties due to the general decline in California real estate values in recent years.
 The company's loans generally have shorter maturity terms than typical mortgages.
-As a result, constraints on the ability of our borrowers to refinance their loans on or prior to maturity will likely have a negative impact on their ability to repay their loans.
+As a result, any constraints on the ability of our borrowers to refinance their loans on or prior to maturity will likely have a negative impact on their ability to repay their loans and could result in a number of loans being designated as impaired.
+If, based upon current information and events, it is probable the company will be unable to collect all amounts due according to the contractual terms of the loan agreement, a loan may be designated as impaired.
+Impaired loans are individually reviewed for ultimate collectability based on the fair value of the underlying collateral and the financial resources of the borrower.
 In the event a borrower is unable to repay a loan at maturity due to its inability to refinance the loan or otherwise, the company may consider extending the maturing loan through workouts or modifications, or foreclosing on the property as the general partners deem appropriate based on their evaluation of each individual loan.
 A slow down or reduction in loan repayments would likely reduce the company's cash flows and restrict the company's ability to invest in new loans or provide earnings and capital distributions.